whamtet/simpleui/index.md

 ctmx is an app development tool for fast product development and even faster page load times.
+It uses [htmx](https://htmx.org/) on the frontend.

 ```clojure
 (defcomponent ^:endpoint hello [req my-name]